Piour/cozy-bookmarks/README.md

 # To do ...

-* bug on sorting after adding/deleting bookmark
+* review listjs use

 # Changelog

+* v0.6.1
+  * solved bug on sorting after adding/deleting bookmark : need more work
 * v0.6
   * put last deleted link into adding link form
 * v0.5.3